square/workflow-swift/RELEASING.md

 > ⚠️ [Optional] To avoid possible headaches when publishing podspecs, validation can be performed before updating the Workflow version number(s).
 To do this, run the following in the root directory of this repo:
 > ```bash
-> bundle exec pod lib lint Workflow.podspec WorkflowTesting.podspec WorkflowReactiveSwift.podspec WorkflowUI.podspec WorkflowRxSwift.podspec WorkflowReactiveSwiftTesting.podspec WorkflowRxSwiftTesting.podspec WorkflowSwiftUI.podspec WorkflowCombine.podspec WorkflowCombineTesting.podspec
+> bundle exec pod lib lint Workflow.podspec WorkflowTesting.podspec WorkflowReactiveSwift.podspec WorkflowUI.podspec WorkflowRxSwift.podspec WorkflowReactiveSwiftTesting.podspec WorkflowRxSwiftTesting.podspec WorkflowSwiftUI.podspec WorkflowCombine.podspec WorkflowCombineTesting.podspec ViewEnvironment.podspec
 > ```
 > And then run a similar command to check the `WorkflowConcurrency*` libraries.
 These specs will fail default validation as their version differs from the git tag used, so run the command with the `--allow-warnings` option, and check that only that warning is produced.
 > ```bash